dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson2_advanced_factoring.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about advanced factoring techniques in a way that's engaging and practical.
+This guide provides everything you need to know about advanced factoring techniques in a way that's engaging and practical.
 Each section includes:
 - Clear explanations with everyday language
 - Real-world applications where possible
 - Step-by-step instructions for different factoring methods